- #ai

 - Use data bases and public resources related to credit risk.

-- Prepare Credit Memorandum.
+- Preparation of Credit Memorandum.

 CRS: "THE FUTURE OF SPACE TOURISM"